Joseph Griffiths Swayne: Life

 Born on 18 October 1819 in Bristol, he was the second son of John Champeny Swayne, a lecturer on midwifery in the Bristol medical school; his mother was the eldest daughter of Thomas Griffiths, an apothecary in Bristol.
 After education at Bristol college, where one of his teachers was Francis William Newman, he was apprenticed to his father and at the same time studied at the medical school and the Bristol Royal Infirmary.

 Swayne went on to Guy's Hospital and became M.R.C.S. and a licentiate of the Society of Apothecaries in 1841.
 He also studied in Paris, and in 1842 graduated M.B. at the University of London, obtaining the gold medal in obstetric medicine and being bracketed with Alfred Baring Garrod for the gold medal in medicine.
 In 1845 he proceeded M.D. at London and joined his father as lecturer on midwifery in the Bristol medical school; he was sole lecturer from 1850 until 1895, when he was appointed emeritus professor.
 In 1853 he was elected physician accoucheur to the Bristol General Hospital, one of the first appointments of the kind out of London; he held this post until 1875, when he became consulting obstetric physician.

 As a reputed consultant, Swayne had a large practice in the west of England.
-He was ahead of his time in stressing asepsis, and deprecated long hair or beards for those involved surgery or midwifery.
+He was ahead of his time in stressing asepsis, and deprecated long hair or beards for those involved in surgery or midwifery.
 He died suddenly on 1 August 1903, and was buried at Arno's Vale cemetery, Bristol.